MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Initialize-MgBetaSecurityCaseEdiscoveryCaseCustodian.md

 ## SYNOPSIS
 Activate a custodian that has been released from a case to make them part of the case again.
 For details, see Manage custodians in an eDiscovery (Premium) case.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Initialize-MgSecurityCaseEdiscoveryCaseCustodian](/powershell/module/Microsoft.Graph.Security/Initialize-MgSecurityCaseEdiscoveryCaseCustodian?view=graph-powershell-1.0)

 ## SYNTAX